Littlefield Unified School District

 Littlefield Unified School District is a PK-12 grade school district headquartered in Beaver Dam, Arizona.

 Littlefield Unified's District covers a large geographical area in Mohave County, located in the extreme northwest corner of the state.
-The school district serves the unincorporated towns of Beaver Dam, Littlefield, Desert Springs and Scenic, Arizona, including Arvada and Fairview.
+The school district serves the census-designated places of Beaver Dam, Desert Springs, Littlefield, and Scenic, including Arvada.
 It has a population of roughly 340 students throughout elementary, junior high and high school.
-Mount Trumbull and the re-built schoolhouse are part of the school district.
+Mount Trumbull and the rebuilt schoolhouse are part of the school district.

 History

 The history of Littlefield School District #9 dates back to the early 1900s when a few families in the farming communities of Littlefield and Beaver Dam were holding school in their homes.
-An adobe building was constructed several hundred feet above the Virgin River in Littlefield and formal education commenced there sometime around 1910.
+An adobe building was constructed several hundred feet above the Virgin River in Littlefield, and formal education commenced there sometime around 1910.

-The 1926-1927 school year exhibited a tremendous group of students attending at the one room school in Littlefield.
-The attendance/grade book is dominated by a few family names: McKnight, Leavitt, Peterson and Reber.
+The 1926–1927 school year exhibited a tremendous group of students attending the one-room school in Littlefield.
 The average daily attendance was 13 students.

 Not much changed for the next 60 years within the district.

-There were years during the late 1970s and early 1980s where only one or two students were enrolled at the school.
-Growth began to occur in the district during the later part of the 1980s.
-The one-room school house soon had several modular buildings dotting the perimeter of the property.
+There were years during the late 1970s and early 1980s when only one or two students were enrolled at the school.
+Growth began in the district in the later part of the 1980s.
+The one-room schoolhouse soon had several modular buildings dotting the property's perimeter.
 By 1992 enrollment at the school approached 100 students.

-Throughout the 20th century, all students attending the Littlefield School were taught up until 5th or 8th grade.
+Throughout the 20th century, all Littlefield School students were taught until 5th or 8th grade.
 Students then proceeded to Virgin Valley High School in Mesquite, Nevada, where they were able to participate in programs and graduate from an accredited institution.
-A Certificate of Educational Convenience (CEC) was approved by the County Superintendent authorizing the district to use Arizona funds for tuition of students attending Virgin Valley High School.
-In the 1991-92 school year, Littlefield Middle School was established, and students in grades 6-8 no longer traveled to Mesquite for further education.
+A Certificate of Educational Convenience (CEC) was approved by the County Superintendent, authorizing the district to use Arizona funds for the tuition of students attending Virgin Valley High School.
+Littlefield Middle School was established in the 1991-92 school year, and students in grades 6-8 no longer traveled to Mesquite for further education.

-With enrollment steadily climbing, the governing board of the district enlisted the assistance of the newly established Arizona School Facilities Board to assist in the construction of a new school across the Interstate 15 freeway, and in 1997, then-Arizona governor Fife Symington arrived at the Littlefield School with a $3 million check to the district.
-In 1999, Beaver Dam Elementary opened and a new era began.
+With enrollment steadily climbing, the Governing Board of the District enlisted the assistance of the newly established Arizona School Facilities Board to assist in the construction of a new school across the Interstate 15 freeway, and in 1997, then-Arizona Governor Fife Symington arrived at the Littlefield School with a $3 million check to the district.
+In 1999, Beaver Dam School opened, and a new era began.
 The Littlefield site was abandoned as students in grades K-8 moved into the new building.
-It was temporarily used again in the 2000-2001 school year due to increased elementary enrollment, and students were bussed to the newer school for lunch.
+It was temporarily used again in the 2000–2001 school year due to increased elementary enrollment, and students were bussed to the newer school for lunch.